Cows feeding on farm banner image

 During Y2, we are continuing to grow the team as we develop individual support plans for each local authority.
 We will also increase the number of teams engaged with the platform within local authorities, for example, running transport transition workshops or LHEES workshops with other council services.
 This engagement will include further user group meetings, tailored workshops and the creation of resources for our primary users, key sector areas and elected members.

-During Year 3, we hope to be extending out from LAs to other key stakeholders within local areas to get a more complete picture of interventions, which will then feed into better transition modelling and identification of key enabling actions.
+During Year 3, we will extend out from LAs to other key stakeholders within local areas to get a more complete picture of interventions, which will then feed into better transition modelling and identification of key enabling actions.
 However, all of this is dependent on delivering an effective annual service leading to continued funding.
 The service is designed to be flexible to LA needs and we aim to respond to these as far as possible through ongoing service co-design and delivery.

 Alongside central data expertise, there is a capacity building team working across all 32 local authorities.
 Six Local Leads are working across three family groupings designed to preserve existing local and regional partnerships, building on the work already undertaken together.